Do you have any in room occupational therapy intervention ideas?

 - Integrating “power ups” into transfers and ADL (exclusive OT Flourish Membership Micro Learning Video)

-- Post-it notes: games like wall sized tic tac toe or even visual scanning or safety during mobility training with a scavenger hunt
+- games like wall sized tic tac toe or even visual scanning or safety during mobility training with a scavenger hunt

 - Put bean bags from the therapy gym in ziplocks and play games like “corn hole” with tape on the floor